 Using notifications to remind the customer that their return is due (before the due date is reached) and draw their attention to the default and its consequences for penalty purposes (after the due date has passed).

 That was 2 years ago.
-To my knowledge, nothing has changed since.
+To my knowledge, nothing has changed since, on the ground.

 Tax practitioners will also be aware that both (1) and (2) used to apply, so for example:

 - There used to be no late filing penalty if your Self Assessment tax return was late – until the current penalty regime was introduced